JenoMHS/Sales-Performance-Dashboard/README.md

 # Process

-Verify data for any missing values and anomalies, and sort out the same.
+Cleaned and verified data for missing values, anomalies, and consistency in format and type.

-Made sure data is consistent and clean with respect to data type, data format and values used.
+Created pivot tables to answer key business questions and summarize insights.

-Created pivot tables according to the questions asked.
+Developed an interactive Excel dashboard, integrating multiple pivot tables with slicers for dynamic data exploration.

-Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+Enabled actionable insights through visualization and interactive reporting.

 # Dashboard